 While many North Americans have enjoyed ham steak with raisin sauce or a roast pig and apples, fewer have experienced the flavorful artistry of other meats and fowl when combined with various fruits.

 North America is also home to a diverse mix of cooking cultures, from French Haute Cuisine to New Orleans Cajun, from Flori-Mex to Inuit Bush Cooking, and many more in between.
-Con carne, vegetarian, lacto-ovo, and vegan styles all permeate our kitchens.
+Con-carne, vegetarian, lacto-ovo, and vegan styles all permeate our kitchens.
 We have many choices in a flavor rainbow.

 High Bush Moose, Low Bush Moose

 At the other end of game meats, Low Bush Moose is actually the "Snowshoe Rabbit", "Polar Rabbit", or "Arctic Hare."
-This is a large rabbit-like creature trapped in quantity to provide food for the winter to other families without access to larger game.
+This is a large rabbit-like creature trapped in quantity to provide food for the winter to families without access to larger game.
 In northern cuisine circles, one often hears people talking of becoming sick of the taste of rabbit in the winter.

-However, if you have hunted your moose successfully or been made a present of moose, caribou or deer meat, even a beef or pork roast, then try the following recipe.
-Chicken and turkey do not seem to me to be tasty in this dish, but duck and goose work.
+If you have hunted or been gifted with meat from a moose, caribou, or deer - even a beef or pork roast - then try the following recipe.
+Chicken and turkey do not seem to me to be tasty in this dish, but duck and goose work well.

-- One 3 or 4 pound Roast - game or domestic meat
+- One 4-pound Roast of game or domestic meat

-- 4 Tbp Butter and 4 Tbsp Olive Oil
+- 4 Tbsp Butter and 4 Tbsp Olive Oil

 - 2 Large Yellow Onions, peeled and quartered